davidalber/jupyterhub-aws/README.md

 In addition to the required changes to the backend configuration described above, you may change the following values:
 - `key`: The key in the S3 bucket into which state will be written.
+Default "jupyterhub-aws/terraform.tfstate".
 - `region`: The AWS region of the S3 bucket.
+Default: "us-west-2".

 ### Networking

 You may change the following networking-related values in vars.tf:
 - `vpc_name`: The name assigned to the VPC.
+Default: "jupyterhub".
 - `internet_gateway_name`: The name assigned to the VPC's internet gateway.
+Default: "jupyterhub".
 - `subnet_name`: The VPC subnet name.
+Default: "jupyterhub".
-- `route_table_name`: Subnet route table name.
+- `route_table_name`: Subnet route table name. default: "jupyterhub public".

 ### Security Group

 You may affect the security group by changing the following values in vars.tf:
 - `security_group_name`: The name of the security group attached to the EC2 instance.
+Default: "jupyterhub".

 ### EC2 Instance